 Every year La Guarimba travels around the world with the official selection, an exhibition, and workshops.
 We screen fiction, animation, and documentary shorts, display the works of 30 illustrators chosen for that year’s posters, organize workshops for adults and children alike, hold masterclasses on cinema, and host discussions and conferences.

 Cities that have hosted La Guarimba On Tour in the past are:

 New York (USA), Chicago (USA), San Francisco (USA), New Orleans (USA), Ismaïlia (Egypt), Stepanavan (Armenia), Nicosia (Cyprus), Málaga (Spain), Barcelona (Spain), Madrid (Spain), Formentera (Spain), Clermont-Ferrand (France), Milan (Italy), Trento (Italy), Pompeii (Italy), Castiglione Delle Stiviere (Italy), Cleto (Italy), Favara (Italy), San Vito Dei Normanni (Italy), Lecce (Italy), Cosenza (Italy).

 LA SCUOLA DELLE SCIMMIE

 La Scuola delle Scimmie is a nomadic project of the Cultural Association of La Guarimba Film Festival, created by Giulio Vita and Sara Fratini in 2014.
-It was held for the first time at Manifatture Knos in Puglia thanks to the support of the Province of Lecce.

 The school provides training to emerging professionals on the tools available to them in the independent cinema and illustration industries.
 Students learn how to turn ideas into projects, how to plan, and how to distribute quality art products on a budget.
 The school has embraced an experimental approach inspired by a Montessori style of education, an empirical learn-by-doing method where students and tutors work close together to achieve goals as a team and as individuals.